Brief Alcohol Screening and Intervention for College Students (BASICS)

 Students who are required to complete the program Students who self-refer to the program will not be charged a fee.
 Students who have been mandated to the program are not eligible for the self-referral option.
 Effective January 2, 2013, students who are mandated must cancel or reschedule an appointment at least 24 hours before the scheduled appointment time to avoid a $75.00 fee automatically being applied to your student account.
 A $75.00 fee will be automatically applied to your account for missed appointments.

 BASICS is located in Health Promotion and Wellness, 201 Student Health Center.

 The information you share during the BASICS sessions is confidential; however, we will disclose health information about you when required to do so by federal, state or local law.
 We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent that threat.
 Mandated students will be asked to acknowledge a release of information statement that will allow BASICS staff to verify completion with the appropriate Penn State offices.

 An Evidence-Based Program

-Penn State’s BASICS program is based on a program created by Dr. Alan Marlatt (Director, Addictive Behaviors Research Center and Professor of Psychology at the University of Washington).
+Penn State’s BASICS program is based on a program created by Dr. Alan Marlatt (Former Director, Addictive Behaviors Research Center and Professor of Psychology at the University of Washington).
 The BASICS program is one of the most effective alcohol education interventions with college students.
 The Substance Abuse and Mental Health Services Administration (SAMSA) has recognized BASICS as an evidence-based model program.